1l0/vv2srt/README.md

 ## Usage

-1. **VOICEVOX or AivisSpeech**: Export or preview all of audio.
+1. **VOICEVOX or AivisSpeech**: Export or preview all of audio in your project.
-    - This updates the necesarry parameters in your project.
+    - This updates the necesarry parameters in the project.
 2. **VOICEVOX or AivisSpeech**: Save the project.
 3. Run the following command with the saved project file path.
     - By default, `<project file path>.srt` should be generated.